4 Extra Debut. Peter Curran traces the 300-year journey of a Stradivarius violin - through the lives of geniuses, dictators and thieves. From 2014.

 And from the crime scene, we get into the rich international cast and stories.

-A Foghorn Company production for BBC Radio 4.
+A Foghorn Company production first broadcast on BBC Radio 4 in December 2014.